ClarityNLP/ClarityNLP/docs/faq/index.rst

    Open a terminal and run the command ``docker ps``.
 The status of each container will be printed to stdout.
-Each container should report a status message of ``Up n seconds``, where n is an integer, if the it is fully initialized and running.
+Each container should report a status message of ``Up n seconds``, where n is an integer, if the container is fully initialized and running.